-Expulsion or dismissal of a student from any in-state or out-of-state public, private, charter, or research school will be honored by the Broward County School Board if the act committed is one that would be grounds for expulsion under this policy.
+Expulsion or dismissal of a student from any in-state or out-of-state public, private, charter, or research school will be honored by The School Board of Broward County, Florida if the act committed is one that would be grounds for expulsion under this policy.

-If a student who has been expelled or dismissed from another district, charter school or private school wishes admission, he/she shall be placed in an appropriate expulsion abeyance program or a program designated by the Superintendent/designee for a period of time commensurate with the terms of the original expulsion.
+If a student who has been expelled or dismissed from another district, charter school or private school wishes admission, he/she shall be placed in an appropriate expulsion abeyance program or a program designated by the Superintendent/designee for a period of time to commensurate with the terms of the original expulsion.
+The student shall also be referred to mental health services identified by the school district pursuant to F.S.
+1006.04 and 1006.07(7), when appropriate, at the direction of the district school board.